Darkdoom2334/V1.0-Kali-Recon-Dashboard/README.md

 ## Features
 - Subnet scanning using Nmap
 - Detects open ports on all active hosts
-- Built in **risk vulnribility system**
+- Built in **risk vulnerability system**
 - OS guesser
-- Formated table
+- Formatted table
 - Beginner friendly and easy to enhance.

 ---

-## Things needed/Requirments
+## Things needed/Requirements
-Before runing the tool you need a to install:
+Before running the tool you need a to install:
 ### **Python Packages**
 ```bash
 pip install python-nmap Rich